firasmidani/phenotypic-characterization/README.md

 ## [Required] Python

-If you have not previously worked with python, I would recommending a python distribution such as <a href="http://docs.continuum.io/anaconda/">Anaconda</a> or <a href="https://www.spyder-ide.org/">Spyder</a>.
+If you have not previously worked with python, I would recommending a python distribution such as <a href="http://docs.continuum.io/anaconda/">Anaconda</a>.
 See this useful <a href="https://fangohr.github.io/blog/installation-of-python-spyder-numpy-sympy-scipy-pytest-matplotlib-via-anaconda.html">guide</a> on installation of Python.

 ## [Optional] Set-up a local python environment